-The remaining 2.86 acres was passed down to the Roberts two children when first Hugh in 1958 then wife Rebecca in 1964 died.
-The house was still a summer home for the extended family with daughter taking one bedroom, son another, and two grandchildren taking over the two upstairs rooms.
+The remaining 2.86 acres were passed down to the Roberts's two children when first Hugh in 1958 then his wife Rebecca in 1964 died.
+The house was still a summer home for the extended family with a daughter taking one bedroom, a son another, and two grandchildren taking over the two upstairs rooms.
 In 1979 the Roberts' son asked to be bought out and the other three families continued to split the costs.
-After the daughter and granddaughter both died, the inheritance was split between grandson and granddaughter's daughter.
-The house was put up for sale and goes to settlement 15 June 2016 just two years, three months and a few days short of 100 years in the Roberts family.
+After the daughter and granddaughter both died, the inheritance was split between the grandson and granddaughter's daughter.
+The house was put up for sale and goes to settlement 15 June 2016 just two years, three months, and a few days short of 100 years in the Roberts family.

 Rebecca Roberts was always on a budget trying to stretch her income.
 She grew a large garden with corn, tomatoes, okra, cucumber, and other vegetables.
 During the 1920’s she rented the cottage on the property and several rooms in the main house.
 Her excellent cooking was appreciated by her tenants.
 Her children grew up with chores to help such as fresh water for the rented rooms.

 Deale was a small fishing village that grew over time as DC residents bought land for summer cottages.
 Mrs. Roberts bought crabs and fish from local fishermen and made pies and cakes for sale or church events.
 The family attended the Methodist Church and supported functions at the Fire Hall such as community dinners.
 Hugh Roberts was known as Captain Roberts by the locals.
 He shucked oysters and smoked with the local fishermen.
 His loss of boat pilot status ended with nautical acceptance.